Dietetics Program Mission and Goals

-- KRDN 2.2 Describe the governance of nutrition and dietetics practice, such as the Scope of Nutrition and Dietetics Practice and the Code of Ethics for the Profession of Nutrition and Dietetics; and describe interprofessional relationships in various practice settings.
+- KRDN 2.2 Describe the governance of nutrition and dietetics practice, such as the Scope of Practice for the Registered Dietitian Nutritionists and the Code of Ethics for the Profession of Nutrition and Dietetics.

-- KRDN 2.3 Assess the impact of a public policy position on nutrition and dietetics practice.
+- KRDN 2.3 Assess the impact of a public policy position on the nutrition and the dietetics profession.

 - KRDN 2.4 Discuss the impact of health care policy and different health care delivery systems on food and nutrition services.

 - KRDN 2.5 Identify and describe the work of interprofessional teams and the roles of others with whom the registered dietitian nutritionist collaborates in the delivery of food and nutrition services.